Don’t get me wrong. As a professional writer, I am eternally grateful to make a living from what I love to do best.

 If you are truly meant to be a writer, you won’t give up or allow all the many setbacks to discourage you to the point of quitting.
 Use the tips above to retain your joy and enjoy the journey.

 If you’d like more advice on becoming a writer, you can check out a recent guest blog I wrote on how to get published on Editing Addict.
-Or if you’re interested in writing in retirement, take a look at an article I wrote for Retirement and Good Living.
+Or if you’re interested in a personal statement writer service, you can keep reading my blog since I mention where to get that stuff all the time.
+If it’s writing in retirement that you are looking for, take a look at an article I wrote for Retirement and Good Living.

 Ray Bradbury, who I was privileged to hear speak at a writer’s conference years ago, always had the best advice.
 I’ll end this article with one of his great quotes: